Search Menu

 Food and Garbage

-In addition to foods that are toxic to dogs, access to an indoor or outdoor garbage or recycling bin can be hazardous — especially when it contains moldy or rotten food or animal bones.
-You’ll especially want to keep your dog away from alcohol, broken glass, raw meat, egg shells, straws, plastic cutlery, peels and rinds, coffee filters and grinds, and any products containing xylitol.
+It’s always a good idea to keep your dog away from foods that are toxic to them.
+But access to an indoor or outdoor garbage can, recycling, or compost bin can be hazardous to dogs, especially when the container contains moldy or rotten food or animal bones.
+You’ll especially want to keep your dog away from alcohol, broken glass, raw meat, eggshells, straws, plastic cutlery, peels and rinds, coffee filters and grinds, and any products containing the artificial sweetener xylitol.

 Medications

-Prescription and nonprescription medications can be harmful to your dog if ingested, making them very sick.
-Keep bottles of pain relievers, cough, flu, and cold medicines, sleeping and diet pills, liquid medicines, and vitamins and supplements tightly capped.
-Make sure all containers and boxes are out of reach.
+Prescription and nonprescription canine and human medications can be harmful to dogs if ingested.
+Keep all medicine bottles — including pain relievers, cough, flu, and cold medicines, sleeping and diet pills, liquid medicines, and vitamins and supplements — closed tightly and in a place your dog cannot access.
+Make sure all pill boxes are out of reach, too, and don’t leave loose pills on your nightstand or kitchen table.

 Tools

-Chewing or stepping on household tools can cause choking, broken teeth, injury, or lacerations.
-Tools, especially small parts, are best left in a secure toolbox in the garage or shed.
-Items to keep out of your dog’s reach include hammers, nails, staples, screws, bolts, wires and cords, tacks, paint, poisons and pesticides, batteries, razors, and scrapers.
+If your dog steps on household tools or chews them, they could experience choking, broken teeth, injury, or lacerations.
+Tools, especially small ones, are best left in a secure toolbox in the garage or shed.
+Items to keep out of your dog’s reach include hammers, nails, staples, screws, bolts, wires and cords, tacks, paint, poisons and pesticides, batteries, razors, scissors, and scrapers.

 Laundry